Putting the plug in water damage

 - Visually inspect sinks, pipes, drains, washing machines and your water heater on a regular basis for damage or leaks.
-This pamphlet from the Insurance Institute for Business & Home Safety can give you a thorough list of preventative measures you can take with these devices.

 - Never pour grease down your sink.
 Grease compiles and clings to the pipes which could damage or cause blockage.

 - Stains and discoloring ─ Stains and discoloring in ceilings are the most obvious sign.
 However, stained rugs and floors on lower levels are indicators as well.